 - Do websites have to comply with the ADA?

 When you file an ADA complaint, you are reporting an issue you believe breaks this law.
-This tip sheet tells you how to file an ADA complaint.
+This tip sheet tells you which complaints the ADA covers and which it does not cover.
+It also tells you how to file an ADA complaint.

 What is Discrimination?
-Discrimination means treating someone with a disability different than someone without a disability.
-It can also mean refusing to provide accommodations to a person with a disability.
+Discrimination means treating someone with a disability differently than someone without a disability.
+It can also mean refusing to provide accommodation for a person with a disability.